thomass171/tcp-flightgear/README.md

 for building.

-Bundle 'engine' needs to be deployed (copied) manually currently to avoid the need of ADDITIONALBUNDLE.
+Bundles 'engine' and 'data' need to be deployed (copied) manually currently to avoid the need of ADDITIONALBUNDLE.

 # Running
 ## Browser